Piano Lessons in Mississauga

 The modern standard piano has seven octaves plus a few extra notes, eighty-eight keys made of ivory or plastic, wool-covered hammers and iron frames that can withstand more tension on the strings.

-Grand piano – with a beautiful classic look that has stayed the same over the years.
+Grand piano – has a beautiful classic look that has stayed the same over the years.
 The strings on a grand piano run horizontally, perpendicular to the keyboard.
 The size can be from 4 ½ foot small grand piano to 8 or 11-foot concert type grand piano.
 With its lid propped open, it produces incredible sound quality, enjoyed by large audiences and in concerts.

 Benefits of taking Piano lessons